 Now you know all about valuation, exit strategy and sale options for your FBA business, the best way to get a good sense on how much your business is worth is to speak a broker.
 They will be able to calculate your profit (SDE) accurately and advise on the multiple applicable based on their assessment of the business and previous transactions.

 A good broker will give you the best advice on exit strategy and timing, irrespective of whether this is in their short-term interest.
-The best advice might not be to sell right now, instead to do three things to lift the valuation and come back in 3-6 months with a more valuable business for sale.
+The best advice might not be to sell right now, but instead to do three things to lift the valuation and come back in 3-6 months with a more valuable business for sale.
 That’s a win for everybody.

 If you run an FBA business and you’re considering a sale at some point, get in touch with us to see how we can help maximize the value of your business and find you the right buyer.